NuevoFoundation/workshops/content/english/microbit/_index.md

 ### Your Turn

-Go ahead and find another tutorial you're interested in, or if you're feeling confident, code your own program from scratch!
+If you're feeling confident, code your own program from scratch!
 Have fun!

 ### Resources and Advanced Micro:Bit Cheat Sheet

 #### Variables, Printing, and Downloading

-- JavaScript variables are the same except the word 'let' is used instead of var
+- JavaScript variables are the same except the word `let` is used instead of `var`

   ```javascript
   let variable = "text";